-- The student will be notified to complete a Criminal Background Check and Drug Screen.
+- The student will be notified to complete a Criminal Background Check and Drug Screening.
 You will be given a time limit as to when this must be completed.

 - Once your CBC and Drug Screen are complete, you will be notified that it is time to register for the course.
 This must be done in a timely fashion.
 Failure to register for the course by the given deadline will result in your spot being given to another student.

 - Clinical rotations are Monday-Friday so you must schedule work and other class times in the evenings or on weekends.

 - It is possible to take the Phlebotomy Technician program as continuing education (non-college credit) and then convert that coursework to college credit once the student has three (3) college credit hours at ACC.
 Students must request this conversion to college credit within two years of successfully completing the Continuing Education Phlebotomy Technician Program.
 A minimal fee may be charged for this credit conversion.

 - IMPORTANT: Whether you register for credit or through continuing education, the admission and clinical requirements are identical.
 You must complete the online information session and submit the “Verification Post Test” as part of the Phlebotomy Technician Program application.